-You would think re-doing the same quilt pattern twice would be a little hum drum, but it was the completed opposite.
+You would think re-doing the same quilt pattern twice would be a little humdrum, but it was the complete opposite.
 I thoroughly enjoyed seeing the table runner take shape featuring the beautiful geometric quilt fabric.
 I just love the colours in the Kaleidoscope line and paired with the white just enhanced their beauty.

-I'm all about assembly work when I work on quilt projects.
-Once I have all of my cutting done, I then move onto chain piecing.
+I’m all about assembly work when I work on quilt projects.
+Once I have all of my cutting done, I then move on to chain piecing (full tutorial here).

-As soon as you have all your HSTs done and squared up, I recommend laying the blocks out on a design wall (I've got a DIY solution here).
+As soon as you have all your HSTs done and squared up, I recommend laying the blocks out on a design wall (here’s a DIY solution).
 With so many HSTs, it is really easy to get turned around and sewn in the wrong layout.
 A design wall goes a long way in keeping everything organized.

 My next recommendation is to pin at each interlocking seam.
 This may seem excessive, but it ensured my points were as lined up as possible.

-The quilt pattern, designed by Melissa Corry from Happy Quilting, is available here.
-Or get the quilt kit which is still available at Craft of Quilting and, bonus, it’s on sale!
+The quilt pattern is designed by Melissa Corry from Happy Quilting.
+You can also pick up the quilt kit which is still available at Craft of Quilting and, bonus, it’s on sale!
 Hurry and snag this kit while you can, it’s a fun one!